BianorAraujo/academic-record/README.md

 This application was created as a chalenger to validate my skills in a hiring process.

+In this system you can register students and their academic records by file upload.

 ### Technologies Used

 * Angular 16